High Protein Baked Ziti

 It’s a great meal prep option too: makes a big batch, reheats well, and you can freeze leftovers for later.
 Think comfort food, but with a little extra protein boost.
 This baked ziti recipe uses simple, wholesome ingredients that come together into something that tastes like it took way more work than it did.

 Don’t pre-cook the pasta: The beauty of making ziti baked in the sauce is that the pasta cooks right in, absorbing all the flavors as it bakes.
-Using it uncooked keeps it from getting mushy and saves time.
+Adding cooked pasta to the dish will cause it to become mushy.
+It also takes extra time!

 Mix thoroughly before baking: Make sure everything—pasta, meat, sauce, cheese, broth—is really well combined before it goes in the dish.
 This helps everything cook evenly and prevents dry spots.
 For this baked ziti, thorough mixing helps get the creamy texture you want.